Information for Enrolled Students

 All Emerson student correspondence is sent to your Emerson email account.
 Once you have registered for courses, be sure to follow the instructions above to activate your Emerson Account.
 This account also provides you with access to your Emerson email, which is administered through a Gmail interface.
 Your instructors will communicate with you via your Emerson email address, so please activate it as soon as possible to ensure you do not miss any important correspondence from your instructors or the College.

 All Emerson students, staff, and faculty are required to have an Emerson ID card to access any building on the Emerson campus.
 This card grants you access to the campus building in which your course is being conducted, and services, such as the Emerson College Library or computer labs.

-NOTE: For Fall 2020 Semester, all non-credit courses will be conducted online or remotely due to safety precautions for Covid-19, so no ID cards will be issued.
+NOTE: For Fall 2020 and Spring 2021 Semesters, all non-credit courses will be conducted online or remotely due to safety precautions for Covid-19, so no ID cards will be issued.

 - If you are a first-time student, please pickup your official Emerson ID card BEFORE your first class at the ID Office in the Piano Row Building (150 Boylston Street)